 While every organ has an important function, no single component of the human body could be more crucial than the brain.
 From managing involuntary physical functions to processing complex abstract data, the brain directs our every thought and activity, ensuring coordination between body systems and helping to maintain the internal conditions we need to live.

-While certain organs can be repaired, replaced, or even removed altogether, even minor physical damage to the brain can have catastrophic consequences, often depriving the victim of their independence, mobility, and even their pre-injury personality.
+While certain organs can be repaired, replaced, or even removed altogether, even minor physical damage to the brain can have catastrophic consequences, often depriving the victim of their independence, mobility, and even their pre-injury personality, as a slip and fall lawyer in Philadelphia, PA knows only too well.
 Depending on factors like its size, location, and severity, a traumatic brain injury or TBI can have the following impacts:

 - Loss of basic cognitive (thought-/perception-related) functions, such as learning, problem-solving, memorization, focus, and decision-making.